apache/nuttx/configs/stm32ldiscovery/README.txt

     drive an external RS-232 transceiver.

   - The crystal X3 is not installed on the STM32L3-Discovery.
-As a result, the HSE clock is not availabled and the less acurate HSI must be used.
+As a result, the HSE clock is not available and the less accurate HSI must be used.
     This may limit the accuracy of the computed baud, especially at higher BAUD.
 The HSI is supposedly calibrated in the factory to within 1% at room temperatures so perhaps this not a issue.